 -

-Emotional damages for pain, sadness and loss of life quality
+Pain and suffering compensation for pain, grief, and loss of quality of life

-In the case of ACI, the amounts of damage are often high because the consequences are usually lifelong.
+In cases of ABI, the compensation amounts are often high because the consequences are usually lifelong.

-Emotional damages is a compensation for the suffering that cannot be directly expressed in money.
-In the case of ACI, emotional damages plays a big role, as victims are often permanently limited in their work, hobbies and social life.
+Pain and suffering compensation is a form of compensation for harm that cannot be directly quantified in money.
+In cases of ABI, pain and suffering compensation plays a major role, because victims are often permanently limited in their work, hobbies, and social life.

-Factors that determine the amount of emotional damages
+Factors that determine the amount of pain and suffering compensation

 -